Wadprog/presta_facil/README.md

 Now your can change code and evaluate changes in browser.

-Run `npm run clean` to clean cashe when you add new content in Prismic and want to see it locally.
+Run `make clean` to clean cashe when you add new content in Prismic and want to see it locally.

 ## How to commit changes

 When you are ready, check build to insure that your changes do not break anything.

 `
-npm run build
+make build
 `

 Then you can see production version of site locally by running:

 `
-npm run serve
+make serve
 `

 If build is live, commit changes to GitHub repository.
 When you open pull request, Render will deploy test version of site.
 You will see it's URL in commit comment.